 - 1. To promote and celebrate ice skating as a family recreational activity - 2.
 To promote skating at the local and national levels - 3.
 To encourage new skaters to sign up for - 4.
-To offer growth opportunities for all ice and scale this curriculum up or down depending on the level of your participants.
+To offer growth opportunities for all ice depending on the level of your participants.
 You will notice the suggested outline offers a basic introductory curriculum.
 We have also provided a list of more challenging skills that can be added or substituted provided you have more experienced participants.
 Please create or personalize this program with your own information and experience.